 Tax-deferred retirement accounts like traditional 401(k)s or IRAs give you a tax break for your contributions and also allow those contributions to grow on a tax-deferred basis.
 These types of accounts are critical for helping you build a nest egg that you will eventually use to help generate your retirement income.

 Typically, these accounts will include investments that will help you continue to grow your funds in retirement but are also subject to market volatility.
-In addition, you’re required to pay income taxes on the funds you take out as retirement income, and when you reach a certain age you’ll be forced to take required minimum distributions.
+In addition, you’re required to pay income taxes on the funds you take out as retirement income, and when you reach a certain age, you’ll need to take required minimum distributions.

 Roth accounts are post-tax savings vehicles, which means that you’ve already paid taxes on the contributions you put into the account.
 But the funds grow tax-free and typically aren’t taxed when you take them out as distributions in retirement, which also makes them qualified accounts.
 Roth accounts can help you grow your net worth in preparation for retirement, but as with traditional 401(k)s and IRAs, the amount you have at retirement depends on the performance of your investments.
 However, the fact that you don’t have to pay taxes on distributions helps you better manage tax-related risks in retirement.

 Whole life insurance can play an important role in a retirement plan.
 In addition to its lifetime death benefit, whole life insurance also builds cash value, which isn’t affected by the markets.
-Many people use whole life insurance cash value to supplement retirement income, drawing on it during market downturns or for additional tax-efficiency (you can generally withdraw the basis that you paid into the policy tax-free).
-In addition, the death benefit can serve as a way to be deliberate about your legacy.
+Many people use whole life insurance cash value to supplement retirement income, using it during market downturns or for additional tax-efficiency (you can generally withdraw the basis that you paid into the policy tax-free)2.
+Knowing that you have an additional pool of funds to access can allow you to be more aggressive on the investment portion of your portfolio.
+Your death benefit can be an important part of your financial legacy.